Zhaozixiang1228/VF-Bench/README.md

 ```bash
 bash src/script/download_vfbench_demo.sh
 ```
-These example videos are to be used as demo, also shown in our [project homepage](https://vfbench.github.io/).
+These example videos are used for the demo and are also shown on our [project homepage](https://vfbench.github.io/).
 ### 🏃 Run the demo
 ```bash
 bash src/script/test_demo.sh